ICRAR/ngas/doc/install.rst

 Installation
 ############

 Installing NGAS is pretty straight-forward.
-There are two ways of running the
+There are two ways of running the installation:
+:ref:`manually installing it <inst.manual>`,
-installation: manually installing it, or letting fabric do it for you.
+or :ref:`letting fabric do it for you <inst.fabric>`.

+.. _inst.manual:

 Manual installation
 ===================